pmlmodelling/oceanVal/docs/source/obs_data.rst

 If you want to validate your model against gridded observational data (e.g. satellite data), then the data should be in a NetCDF format.

 Observations can either be contained in a single NetCDF file or multiple files.
+If multiple files are provided, oceanVal will merge them.

 oceanVal requires files to be CF-compliant.
 However, gridded observational products almost always are, so there should be no compatiability issues.